RN to BS-MS in Nursing Education (Accelerated)

 CUNY SPS RN-BS benchmark for program completion rates:

-- 75% of students will complete the RN- BS program within five years.
+75% of students will complete the RN- BS program within five years.
+Using CCNE guidelines for calculating these rates, the five-year completion rates are:

 Job Placement Statistics

-Undergraduate Program Outcome: 80% of RN-BS alumni will report employment as a RN within six months.
+Undergraduate program outcome: 80% of RN-BS alumni will report employment as a RN within twelve months.

 Accreditation

-The RN to BS-MS in Nursing Education at CUNY School of Professional Studies (CUNY SPS) is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).
+The RN to BS-MS in Nursing Education at CUNY School of Professional Studies (CUNY SPS) is accredited by the Commission on Collegiate Nursing Education (CCNE).

 This program is registered with the New York State Education Department.